 The Stegosaurus lived in time before the Tyrannosaurus - but there were Allosauarus dinosaurs around - the largest meat-eating dinosaur of the Jurassic period.

-Because the Stegosaurus was heavy and slow moving, it used its powerful tail as a defence.
+Because the Stegosaurus was heavy and slow moving, it used its powerful tail as a defense.
 Some species had two pairs of spikes at the end of the tail, others had four pairs.
 Stegosaurus didn't have a very big brain, so it probably just thrashed its tail about wildly.
 An Allosaurs would have been badly wounded if it was hit by the tail - in fact one Allosaurus fossil has been found that looks as if this happened to it.

 Tracks found seem to show that the stegosaurus lived in herds, with young dinosaurs mixing with the older ones.
 They would have moved together through the undergrowth with the older dinosaurs helping to protect the younger ones.